pymor/pymor/docs/source/tutorial_lti_systems.rst

 Similarly, the derivative of the transfer function can be computed using the :meth:`~pymor.models.iosys.LTIModel.eval_dtf` method.
-The result is again a NumPy array,
+The result is again a NumPy array.

 .. jupyter-execute::